 Invest in a watering wand.
 This hose-end attachment delivers a soft, soaking spray that young plants appreciate (it’s also terrific for watering hanging baskets).
 Find a cheap way to upgrade your garden tools with these deals at Harbor Freight.

 Get in the habit of protecting new plants with an inch or two of mulch.
 This helps moderate summer’s high soil temperatures, retains soil moisture and keeps weeds at bay.
 Create a weed-free garden with this ultimate guide to landscaping.

 Clip Flowers From Shrubs

 Clip flowers off your spring-flowering shrubs (lilacs, azaleas, spirea and the like) as they begin to fade.
 It helps the plant conserve energy, plus it just looks better.
-Make sure you poison your ivy and not your shrubs with this tip.

 Water at a Trickle

 When watering larger plants or trees, set a hose at the base on slow trickle.
 Check back periodically, and turn it off for a bit if there’s too much runoff.
 The idea is to give them a deep soaking.
 Try this little trick to get great irrigation for your vegetable garden.